Logo

 Mario Andretti signed with Ferrari in 1971, and won several races with co-driver Jacky Ickx.

-Mario Andretti competed in the popular North American Can-Am series in the late 1960s and early 1970s.
+Mario Andretti competed in 25 North American Can-Am races in the late 1960s and early 1970s, with a best finish of third place at Riverside in 1969.

 Mario Andretti competed at the 24 Hours of Le Mans in four decades.